elewites/ExpenseManager/README.md

     Total Costs: $$$$

+*This user story below (#5) has not been implemented yet, will work on it after phase 2 submission*
 5. As a user, I want to be able to view total expenses per category and per month